 Like most yoginis, Dewi encountered yoga through the traditional Hatha Yoga lineage.
 After completing 200H in Hatha Yoga, she went on to complete trainings in Yin Yoga (200H), Forrest Yoga, Pre/post-natal Yoga and Kids & Family Yoga, Trauma Sensitive Yoga, as well as trainings in Integrated Manual Therapy, Sports Massage Therapy and Spinning Babies® techniques.
 Whilst pursuing her pregnancy yoga teaching certification in London with Dr Uma Dinsmore-Tuli, she was introduced to the practices of Womb Yoga and Yoga Nidra, where she experienced deep connection and profound rest.
 After completing her Womb Yoga (Well-Woman Yoga Therapy) training with Dr Uma, she felt a strong pull to create a community of support for women back home and Terra Luna Yoga soon came to be.

-Fuelled by her desire to empower mothers beyond the mat, she trained as a birth & postpartum Doula in 2019 where she also received additional training in Optimal Maternal Positioning®.
-Her understanding of birth physiology has since transformed the way she approaches her pre-natal and post-natal yoga classes and now feels even more empowered to support women more fully, from #wombtoworld.
+Fuelled by her desire to empower mothers from #wombtoworld, she certified as a birth and postpartum doula in 2019 and also received additional training in Optimal Maternal Positioning®.
+Her doula work at wonder births greatly informs her teaching approach in pre-natal and post-natal yoga classes.

 Jennifer Tan started yoga to rehabilitate a badly broken arm, and soon realized the potential of a dedicated yoga practice.
 She eventually found herself on the path of teaching Hatha Yoga, Yoga for Athletes, Trauma-informed Yoga, Accessible Yoga (in-progress) and Restorative Yoga.
 Trained by the “Queen of Restorative Yoga” herself, Judith Hanson Lasater, Jennifer is one of the few teachers in Singapore who have completed both Level 1 and Level 2 Relax and Renew®️ trainings with Judith.
 Jen loves to explore movement through various modalities, from basic strength and cardio, to more explorative methods such as Functional Range Conditioning and Feldenkrais.
 Whether she’s teaching Hatha or Restorative Yoga, her classes will always be guided by mindfulness as an intent, often with the breath as a focal point.